MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/load-test-cluster.md

     - Running load tests for longer periods can generate unnecessary load on the cluster that can potentially trigger a scale-out event and additional costs.

     Hence, configure your load tests appropriately.
 Typically, running a load test for 5 mins with 20 virtual users can generate 7 queries per second, which is equivalent to sending nearly 200,000 queries to your cluster in an 8-hour business day.
 - Load tests are synthetic in nature.
 This means that all users from the same location send the same requests for a defined duration.
 Your real-life scenarios typically have users from many locations, sending different queries to your cluster.
-Bear this in ming when reviewing the results of the tests.
+Bear this in mind when reviewing the results of the tests.

 ### [Grafana k6](#tab/grafana-k6)